cedlemo/ctypes-stubs-generation-notes/README.md

    -I/usr/lib/libffi-3.2.1/include -I/usr/include/gobject-introspection-1.0 -I/usr/include/glib-2.0 -I/usr/lib/glib-2.0/include -I/usr/lib/libffi-3.2.1/include -pthread
    ```

-When a we will need one of those files, for a build step, we will add those kind of
+When we will need one of those files, for a build step, we will add those kind of
 rules in the *dune* file:

 ```